 Her writing is featured in the NIHSS Award-winning Pamela Sunstrum Creative Book (2020), the anthology ArtThrob: 25 Years of Art Writing in South Africa (2023), and the edited volume Spaces of Care: Confronting Colonial Afterlives in European Ethnographic Museums (2023), among other publications.
 She is the editor of Lesser Violence: Volume 1 (2022) published by MaThoko's Books (an imprint of the GALA Queer Archive), and the co-editor of Standing Items: Critical pedagogies in South African art, design and architecture (2020).

-Over the course of her career, Soudien has worked at a number of leading cultural organisations and institutions including the GALA Queer Archive, the District Six Museum, the Wits School of Arts, and the Visual Identities in Art and Design Research Centre.
+Over the course of her career, Soudien has worked at a number of leading cultural organisations and institutions including the Art Institute of Chicago, the District Six Museum, blank projects, the Visual Identities in Art and Design Research Centre, the Wits School of Arts and GALA Queer Archive.
 She has held fellowships at the Institute of Creative Arts, University of Cape Town (2016) and the Research Centre for Material Culture, Wereldmuseum (2024).

-Soudien is a graduate of the Michaelis School of Fine Art, University of Cape Town (BAFA, 2013), the School of the Art Institute of Chicago (SAIC) (MA, 2016), and has completed her PhD in History of Art at the University of the Witwatersrand (Wits) (2024).
+Soudien is a graduate of the Michaelis School of Fine Art, University of Cape Town (BAFA, 2013), the School of the Art Institute of Chicago (SAIC) (MA, 2016), and the University of the Witwatersrand (Wits) (PhD, 2024).

 Selected work experience